Monishraj50/BitCoin/README.md

 # BitCoin
 ## Prophet
 Prophet is a facebooks’ open source time series prediction.
 Prophet decomposes time series into trend, seasonality and holiday.
 It has intuitive hyper parameters which are easy to tune.
-1.Trend models non periodic changes in the value of the time series.</br>
+* Trend models non periodic changes in the value of the time series.</br>
-2.Seasonality is the periodic changes like daily, weekly, or yearly seasonality.</br>
+* Seasonality is the periodic changes like daily, weekly, or yearly seasonality.</br>
-3.Holiday effect which occur on irregular schedules over a day or a period of days.</br>
+* Holiday effect which occur on irregular schedules over a day or a period of days.</br>
-4.Error terms is what is not explained by the model.</br>
+* Error terms is what is not explained by the model.</br>

 ### Advantages of using Prophet
-Accommodates seasonality with multiple periods
+* Accommodates seasonality with multiple periods
-Prophet is resilient to missing values
+* Prophet is resilient to missing values
-Best way to handle outliers in Prophet is to remove them Fitting of the model is fast
+* Best way to handle outliers in Prophet is to remove them
+* Fitting of the model is fast
-Intuitive hyper parameters which are easy to tune
+* Intuitive hyper parameters which are easy to tune

 ### Installing Prophet